Inflation — The Biggest Destroyer of Capital

 Retail investors will need to be in funds that mitigate the risk of rising inflation while offering good geographic and asset class diversification.
 Unconstrained flexible funds are ideal, as are balanced funds for investors in retirement products.
 Conservative investors who are at or near retirement might consider medium equity funds as an alternative.
 Cash, income and bond funds cannot adequately deal with the risk of rising inflation and should be used at the margin only.

-That said, inflationary shocks are a headwind to corporate investment and economic growth.
+That said, aggressively rising prices are a headwind to corporate investment and economic growth.
 Periods of abnormal inflation are negative for most asset prices.
 Hyperinflation in one or more economic blocs is a remote but growing risk.
 You don’t want to be there if it happens.